crcn/tandem-old/documentation/Paperclip Config/README.md

-The Paperclip Config (`pcconfig.json`) contains configuratin information for the compile & runtime.
+The Paperclip Config (`pcconfig.json`) contains configuration information for the compile & runtime.
 Here's a breakdown of the options you can use:

 ```javascript
 {